Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 The second example includes the *APIs*, *Record Linkage*, *Text Analysis*, and *Network Analysis* workbooks, which primarily use patent data from PatentsView^[https://www.patentsview.org/] and grant data from Federal RePORTER^[https://federalreporter.nih.gov/] to investigate innovation and funding.

-The Jupyter notebooks are designed to be run online using Binder (<https://mybinder.org/>) and don't need additional software installed locally.
-Individual workbooks can be opened by following the corresponding Binder link.
-The full set of workbooks is available at (<https://workbooks.coleridgeinitiative.org>).
-Additional workbooks may be added over time and made available in this repository.
+The Jupyter notebooks are designed to be run online in a cloud environment using Binder^[https://mybinder.org/] and don't need additional software installed locally.
+Individual workbooks can be opened by following the corresponding Binder link, and everything can be done in your browser.
+The full set of workbooks is available at (<https://workbooks.coleridgeinitiative.org>), and additional workbooks may be added over time and made available in this repository.

 The workbooks can also be run locally.
 In that case, you will need to install Python on your system, along with some additional Python packages needed by the workbooks.
-The easiest way to get this all working is to install the free Anaconda Python distribution (<https://www.anaconda.com/distribution/>).
+The easiest way to get this all working is to install the free Anaconda Python distribution^[https://www.anaconda.com/distribution/].
 Anaconda includes a Jupyter server and precompiled versions of many packages used in the workbooks.
 It includes multiple tools for installing and updating both Python and installed packages.
 It is separate from any OS-level version of Python,